Alistair Williams has a strong track record in investigations and judicial reviews targeting the audit industry.

-I’m a solicitor in the Public & Regulatory team.
+I’m an associate in the Public & Regulatory team.
 I help with the full range of public law issues that our clients bring to us.
 I work with public bodies, regulators, charities and social enterprises, and private sector bodies.

 I advise on the powers and duties of public bodies, and on issues of statutory interpretation.
 I regularly assist with public law litigation, particularly judicial review, and can offer guidance on substantive and procedural issues.
 I work with both claimants and defendants, so understand both sides of the argument.

 I have a particular interest in local audit law, and work as part of a team advising a number of key organisations in this field.
 I have a good knowledge of local government law as a consequence.
 I also advise on public rights of way, including rights of way litigation.

 I work with regulators, membership organisations and professional disciplinary bodies.
 This can involve advice on complaints and the fair conduct of disciplinary procedures.
 I also review policies and procedures.